offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 The mesh boolean tool has 3 possible operations:

-* **Union**: Creates a new model comprised of all individual models together.
+* **Union**: Creates a new model composed of all individual models together.
-* **Intersection**: Creates a new model comprised of only the overlapping parts between all models.
+* **Intersection**: Creates a new model composed of only the overlapping parts between all models.
 * **Subtraction**: Removes a chunk from a model, using other models as the cut-out stencil.

-Regardless of which you pick, you can specific which of the selected models to apply the operation to.
+Regardless of which you pick, you can specify which of the selected models to apply the operation to.
 The resulting operation creates a single model with the chosen set operation applied (*not an assembly of models*, but a single model).

 Given that the mesh boolean tool creates a single new model, the resulting single model typically doesn't encounter overlap issues during slicing.
 For example, if models aren't union'd but occupy the same space, slicing will print them as if they're distinct.
 That is, if two models occupy the same space, the outer shell / wall of both models will be drawn inside each other.